-Arrive in Colombo this morning, where you will be transferred to Negombo (approx 20 minutes) for the first night of your tour.
-In Negombo you will be staying at Jetwing Beach.
+Arrive in Colombo this morning, where you will be transferred to Negombo (approximately 20 minutes) for the first night of your tour.
+In Negombo you will be staying at Jetwing Beach or similar.
 Rest of the day is at leisure before taking dinner at the hotel.
 (D)

-This morning, you will be met by your driver/guide for the transfer to Habarana (approx 4 hours) at the heart of the cultural triangle.
+This morning, you will be met by your driver/guide for the transfer to Habarana (approximately 4 hours) at the heart of the cultural triangle.
 A comfort stop will be made on the way to your destination.
-In Habarana you will stay 3 nights at the Chaaya Village Habarana arriving in the afternoon with the rest of the day at leisure.
+In Habarana you will stay 3 nights at the Village Habarana by Cinnamon or similar, arriving in the afternoon with the rest of the day at leisure.
 Dinner will be at the hotel.
 (B,D)

 An early start today as we visit the magnificent site of Sigiriya Rock.
 This UNESCO World Heritage Site is one of Sri Lanka's major attractions.
 Highlights include the water gardens, the mirror wall with ancient graffiti, the lion platform and the summit of 1.6 hectares, which was completely covered by buildings during the period of Sigiriya's glory.
 This afternoon there is the option (additional cost, payable locally) to enjoy a safari in Minneriya National Park.
 You will set out on a 4x4 jeep safari to Minneriya National Park to see herds of wild elephants and lots of other wildlife in their natural habitat (Kaudulla or Eco Park may be used depending on the migration of Elephant herds).
 (B,D)

 After breakfast, leave for Polonnaruwa to witness the ruins of this medieval and ancient capital of Ceylon.
 Highlights of today's sightseeing are the Royal Palace complex including the Kings Palace and Audience Hall, the Quadrangle with its concentration of ancient heritage.
 Also view the spectacular Gal Vihare complex of four massive images of the Buddha, cut from a single slab of granite, a magnificent example of ancient Sri Lankan rock carving.
 The afternoon is at leisure.
 (B,D)